jakobdylanc/llmcord.py/README.md

 # Features
 ### INTUITIVE REPLY-BASED CHAT SYSTEM
 To start a new conversation, @ the bot.
 To continue a conversation, reply to the message.
-The conversation context is based on the Discord message reply chain.
+The conversation context is dynamically built from reply chains.
 Works in DMs too, no @ necessary.

 ### STREAMED RESPONSES